-While the legal procedures for getting a divorce in BC are relatively simple, the emotional, financial, and practical aspects of relationship breakups are far from straightforward – especially if children are involved.
+While the legal procedures for getting a divorce in Alberta are relatively simple, the emotional, financial, and practical aspects of relationship breakups are far from straightforward – especially if children are involved.

 Consequently, many couples need to go through a process of mediation, arbitration or litigation to reach a settlement that is acceptable to both parties.